bbauska/TUMx-DWAPNx/README.md

 one more div with the ID root.

-This is where we\'ll inject the visualization using JavaScript and D3.
+This is where we&apos;ll inject the visualization using JavaScript and D3.

 So, this is what the page looks like.